Igor II of Kiev

 He was the chosen successor of his brother, Vsevolod II of Kiev.
-Though his brother had extracted promises of loyalty from his Kievan subjects, Igor and his family, the Olgovychi, were unpopular and there was resistance against his accession.
+Though his brother had extracted promises of loyalty from his Kievan subjects, Igor and his family, the Olgovichi, were unpopular and there was resistance against his accession.
 The chroniclers accused Igor of being dishonest, greedy, scheming, and violent.
-He had reigned less than two weeks before the Kievans invited his cousin and rival, Iziaslav Mstyslavych, to be their prince.
+He had reigned less than two weeks before the Kievans invited his cousin and rival, Iziaslav II, to be their prince.
 Reneging on a promise he had made not to seek power, Iziaslav attacked and defeated Igor and his brother Sviatoslav.

 Sviatoslav escaped, but Igor got bogged down in some marshes and was unable to flee because of an infirmity in his legs.
 He was captured, and Iziaslav had him thrown into a pit.
 He languished in the pit until autumn 1146, when, desperately ill, he requested permission to become a monk.
 Iziaslav released him, but Igor was so weak he had to be carried from the pit and nearly died of illness.
-He became a monk at the monastery of St. Feodor in Kiev under the name Ihnati.
+He became a monk at the monastery of St. Feodor in Kiev under the name Ignati.

 In 1147, a mob attacked Igor under the mistaken impression that he intended to usurp Iziaslav's throne.
-Iziaslav's brother, Volodymyr, tried to rescue Igor, but the mob tore down a balcony on which Igor had sought sanctuary, and thus killed him.
-His body was dragged behind a cart and exhibited in a market before it could be salvaged by Volodymyr.
+Iziaslav's brother, Vladimir, tried to rescue Igor, but the mob tore down a balcony on which Igor had sought sanctuary, and thus killed him.
+His body was dragged behind a cart and exhibited in a market before it could be salvaged by Vladimir.
 Miracles were alleged to have occurred around Igor's body, and he was proclaimed a saint-martyr.
-Eventually his remains were sent to Transfiguration Cathedral, Chernigov.
+Eventually his remains were sent to the Transfiguration Cathedral in Chernigov.